 “When words are both true and kind, they can change the world.” – Buddha

 “Kindness is the language which the deaf can hear and the blind can see.” – Mark Twain

 How Do You Celebrate Random Acts Of Kindness Day?

-But just in case you need some ideas, here are some to get you started:
+But just in case you need some ideas for ways to spread a little love and random kindness, here are some easy ways to get you started:

-- Bringing your co-workers coffee or pastry on a gloomy Monday morning.
+- Bringing your co-workers a cup of coffee or bake cookies to put in the break room on a gloomy Monday morning.

-- Doing the laundry for your spouse, parents or room mate.
+- Doing the laundry for your spouse, a family members or your room mate.

 - Offering to clean (vacuum, dust, etc) someone’s home when they are unable to.

 - Helping a senior person to care for their pet by walking their dog, bringing in those heavy boxes of kitty litter, taking the pet to the vet, etc.